Cultural Diplomacy

 Cultural diplomacy, in this context, is not about politics.

-It is about presence, exchange, and respect.
+It is about preservation.

 Each country becomes a voice.